-In areas such as Integrated Risk Management and the development and maintenance of a Code of Conduct or Fraud Policy, Internal Audit should not assume ownership or overall operation of the supporting processes and policies.
+In the development and maintenance of a Code of Conduct, Fraud Policy or Risk Management Framework, Internal Audit should not assume ownership or overall operation of the supporting processes and policies.
 Internal Audit should provide guidance and education, and evaluate the overall effectiveness of the processes and policies.